 1960: “Stay” by Maurice Williams & The Zodiacs hit #1 on the Billboard Hot 100.
 Written by Williams when he was 15 years old, the 1 minute 36 second song was the group’s only record to enter the top 80 and remains the shortest single ever to reach the top of the American charts.

-1960: “Will You Love Me Tomorrow” by the Shirelles entered the Billboard Hot 100.
-Over the next 10 weeks, the record climbed to #1, making it the first by an all-girl group to ever do so in the US.
-The song has since been recorded by many artists, including Carole King in 1971, who wrote the song with her husband and songwriting partner, Gerry Goffin.
+1960: “Will You Love Me Tomorrow” by The Shirelles entered the Billboard Hot 100.
+Over the next ten weeks, the record climbed to #1, making it the first song by an all-girl group to ever do so in the US.
+The song has since been recorded by many artists, including Carole King in 1971, who had writtenthe song with her husband and songwriting partner, Gerry Goffin.

-1964: “How Sweet It Is To Be Loved By You” by Marvin Gaye entered the Billboard Hot 100, eventually peaking at #6 in January and #4 on the R&B chart.
+1964: “How Sweet It Is To Be Loved By You,” the title track from Marvin Gaye’s fifth studio album, entered the Billboard Hot 100, where it eventually peaked at #6 in January.
+It peaked at #4 on the R&B chart.
 At the time, it was Gaye’s most successful single with record sales exceeding 900,000 copies.

 1966: The Animals’ fifth American LP, Animalism, was released.
 Two months later, it became their last to enter the top 40 on the Billboard pop chart, peaking at #33.
 It was also the band’s last recording prior to their breakup, largely due to financial struggles.
 Frontman Eric Burdon reemerged the following year with a new group called Eric Burdon and the Animals.

 1966: Joan Baez released Noël, an album of traditional Christmas music.
 It was her first of three albums produced by arranger and conductor Peter Schickele, who became known for his classical compositions under the parodic persona P.D.Q.
 Bach.